fig-eater/zgd/README.md

 > [!CAUTION]
 > WORK IN PROGRESS NOT READY FOR USE.

-# ZGD Zig Godot Bindings
+# ZGD - Zig Language Bindings for GDExtension

 GDExtension bindings generator for the Zig programming language.